 The Sawm kicks off at dawn and winds-up at sunset.
 Apart from withdrawing their food intake, the Muslims refrain from sexual activities, drinking liquids, smoking, or any business deemed not concurrent with the expectation of the holy month like lying, insulting or cursing.
-Fighting is not allowed unless its grounds is for self-defense purposes.
+Fighting is not allowed unless its grounds is for self-defence purposes.
 The noble act of fasting lures one's heart away from worldly goings-on.
 Withdraw from eating or drinking also cleanse the soul by riding it of toxic impurities.
-Pregnant women or those breastfeeding, travelers and the sick, are exempted from fasting.
+Pregnant women or those breastfeeding, travellers and the sick, are exempted from fasting.
 Young kids are not obliged obligate to fast up until they reach puberty.

 Suhur (Pre-Dawn Meal)

 This is a meal taken very early in the morning just before the fasting.
 Muslims are encouraged to eat suhoor because it carries abundant goodness and blessing, both in physical and spiritual.
-The best Sahur diet is that rich in protein, fats, fiber and whole grain.
+The best Sahur diet is that rich in protein, fats, fibre and whole grain.
 A Meal of meats, whole wheat, grains, cheese or eggs is preferred since it takes an extended time to digest.